nejyeah/DeepPicker-python/README.md

 Type 2: It aims to train the CNN model based on muti-molecules.
 It coorperates with script `extractData.py` to train a cross-molecule model (see Section 3.2).

-Type 3: Load the training data from pre-picked results.
-It is used for iterative training.
+Type 3: It aims to do the iterative training.
+It is a complement to the fully automatic particle picking which is based on a cross-molecule manner.
+Here we take the pre-picked particles as training samples to train a new model and then pick the particles based on the new model to mimic the semi-automated manner.

-Type 4: Load the training data from the relion `.star` file.
-The `.star` should contain all the training positive samples.
-It can be a `classification2D.star`.
+Type 4: It aims to improve the picking results coorperating with Relion 2D classification.
+It is a complement to the fully automatic particle picking.
+After fully automatic particle picking, do the 2D classification job to the picked particles based on Relion and save the good class averaging results in a `.star`.
 The program will extract all the particles in the `.star` file as the positive samples to train a CNN model.

 All the following commands can be found in the `Makefile`.